Getting Started on Heroku with Ruby

 Modify app/views/welcome/index.erb

-so that it uses this gem, by changing the file so that its first few lines read as follows:
+to use this gem.
+Change the file so that its first few lines are:

 <pre><%= Cowsay.say("Hello", "tux") %></pre>